StarRocks/starrocks/docs/administration/sr_operator.md

 >
 > If the automatic scaling policy for the CN cluster is configured, delete the `replicas` field from the `starRocksCnSpec` in the StarRocks cluster configuration file.

-Kubernetes also supports using `behavior` to customize scaling behaviors according to business scenarios, helping you achieve rapid or slow scaling or disabling scaling.
+Kubernetes also supports using `behavior` to customize scaling behaviors according to business scenarios, helping you achieve rapid or slow scaling or disable scaling.
 For more information about automatic scaling policies, see [Horizontal Pod Scaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).

 The following is a [template](https://github.com/StarRocks/starrocks-kubernetes-operator/blob/main/examples/starrocks/starrocks-fe-and-cn-with-autoscaler.yaml) provided by StarRocks to help you configure automatic scaling policies: